 Wilkerson told the crowd he was proud to add a critical piece of infrastructure to the Town and said the new station is a testament to Fort Mill Town Council’s focus on public safety.

 Other benefits, Wilkerson noted, include more bay space to house reserve apparatus and specialty equipment, increased office space for the Fire Marshal’s office, space to allow for a backup town Emergency Operations Center in the event Town Hall is affected by a disaster, and the addition of a Fort Mill Police Department substation.

 Broom lauded the new station as a “beautiful and well-designed facility,” and thanked all those who were involved in its creation, including Pace Development Group for their land donation for the site, ADW Architects for their design work and construction management, and Southern Builders for constructing the building.

 “I asked Chief Wilkerson what his department’s number one goal was and his response was responding to emergencies in our community,” Broom said.
 “The addition of this station along Fort Mill Parkway will provide our first responders and public safety officers avenues to better serve our community’s needs and for that, Chief, I’m excited.”

-View the Fort Mill Fire Station #2 Dedication and Virtual Tour below, and download the ceremony press release here.
-For more information, please contact Public Relations Manager Chris Sardelli at (803) 992-0021 or by email at email@example.com.
+Click here to view the Fort Mill Fire Station #2 Dedication and Virtual Tour on the Town's YouTube page, and click below to download the press release or Fire Station #2 Fact Sheet.
+For more information, please contact Public Relations Manager Chris Sardelli at (803) 992-0021 or by email at firstname.lastname@example.org.

 Fort Mill Fire Station #2 Fact Sheet